Blackpool Electric Tramway Company Ltd. No. 4

 Blackpool Corporation assumed control of the tramway in 1892 and began to expand both the track length and the size of the fleet.
 It also switched the power supply from conduit to overhead wires in order to resolve the electrical problems that were frequently caused by wind-blown sand.

 Shortly after the Corporation take-over number 4 was reconstructed with separate trucks in 1894.
+It was also fitted with a trolley pole that, for aesthetic reasons, was mounted on the seaward side of the car.
 By this stage, however, the tramcar was beginning to show its age and also its limitations as its limited capacity was increasingly seen as a problem once passenger numbers increased.

 As a result, the tram came to be used as a works car during the winter seasons from 1899 onwards and this change of role became permanent in 1905.
-Arguably, its most important modification was the addition of an extending tower early in the twentieth century, which converted the tram into an overhead inspection car and, in so doing, helped to secure its long-term survival.
+Arguably, its most important modification was the addition of an extending tower in 1912, which converted the tram into an overhead inspection and repair car and, in so doing, helped to secure its long-term survival.

 Number 4 was eventually replaced as a works car in 1934 but, instead of being scrapped, this multi-tasking tramcar was put in store for 25 years at the back of Bispham depot.
 Eventually it was restored (inaccurately, in a red and white livery, as passenger tram ‘number 1’) to take pride of place at the head of the tramway’s 75th anniversary procession on 29th September 1960.